spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 Advanced Programming in the UNIX Environment, W. Richard Stevens

-The Linux Programming Interface, Michael Kerrisk, Chapter 64: Pseudoterminals
+The Linux Programming Interface, Michael Kerrisk